 Palo Alto is one such Next Gen firewall which provides flexible deployment options for your network, firewall platforms, available both for physical and virtual platforms.

-In this article we will learn more about the Palo Alto firewall reset to factory default, how it can be achieved , why it is required and so on.
+In this article we will learn more about how to reset Palo Alto firewall to factory default, why it is required and so on.